 Winner: Difficult call.
 Overall Bluehost is cheaper, but it’ll depend on your needs.
 It may be that SiteGround is the cheaper choice for you and saves you money in the long run (e.g. less developer fees).
 However, point for Bluehost.

-SiteGround or Bluehost – Which one should you choose?
+SiteGround vs Bluehost – Which one is the Winner?

 Let’s recap!
 That was an impressive 9 – 3 to SiteGround, which has especially scored high for hosting performance (speed and uptime), support and server locations.